First Nations tax

 If your net tax (line 109 of your GST/HST return) for a reporting period is a negative amount, you can claim a refund.

 You can have your refund deposited directly into your account at a financial institution.
-To sign up for direct deposit, go to My Business Account or Represent a Client.
+To sign up for direct deposit, go to Sign in to your CRA account.

-Send your GST/HST return and FNT schedule to the following address:
+Send your GST/HST return electronically and send your FNT schedule separately by mail no later than the due date of your electronic return to the following address:

 Canada Revenue Agency